 - Recognition opportunities through social media messaging, press releases, ICC channels, etc. Recognized as a wellness leader throughout Indiana

 - Opportunity to be positioned as an employer of choice

 - Website badge

 Employers can follow these steps to become an ICC Employer Gold Standard Organization:

 - Complete an application of intent below and submit.

 - Join as an official ICC member.

-- Address at least two of the following cancers: breast, cervical, or colorectal.
+- Address at least two of the following cancers: breast, cervical, or colorectal and tobacco use.

 - Design a cancer control and prevention action plan utilizing the suggested best practice resource provided by the ICC (technical assistance is provided).
 Action plan guidelines and resources are sent to employer representatives after submission of application.

 - Technical assistance provided by the EGS Committee.